mafredri/kodi-watchedlist-sync/README.md

 Beware, you must be using a MySQL-compatible database backend for Kodi/Mr.MC and run the SQL directly against the DB.

+## Tips

+Can be used in combination with [mafredri/kodi-remote-watchedlist](https://github.com/mafredri/kodi-remote-watchedlist) for two-way sync.
+It also properly handles incrementing the playcount whereas this project only sets it to one.

 ## Limitations

 * This is only a one-way sync (from Kodi)